Vaibhavbhaskarr/Javascript-Calculator/README.md

  ```
  This function `compute` is the function where we compute the inputs of the user.
 In this the addition, subtraction, multiplication and division takes place.
 To start off we declare two variables `const prev` and `const current`, we assign the variables to  type parseFloat [The parseFloat function converts its first argument to a string, parses that string as a decimal number literal, then returns a number or NaN] and their value is the `previousoperand` and `currentoperand`.
  Then we use the `if` statement to ensure that if the prev or current isNAN then we `return` and not continue further.
+If all of our previous parameters and conditions are met then we continue with the `switch` function under which we have different cases for different mathematical operations.